Joe Simitian: Early political career

 Simitian was President of the Palo Alto School Board, and served as a member from 1983 to 1991.
 He was on the Palo Alto City Council from 1992 to 1996 and served as Mayor for part of that time.
+He was represented District 5 on the Santa Clara County Board of Supervisors from 1996–2000.

 California state legislature

 State Assembly

 Simitian was elected to the California State Assembly's 21st District in November 2000, and re-elected to a second term in November 2002.

 State Senate

 Simitian was elected to the California State Senate in November 2004 for District 11.
 He defeated former Assemblyman and San Mateo County Supervisor Ted Lempert in the Democratic primary election, also prevailing in the general election.
 Simitian was re-elected to a second term in 2008.
 His second term ended in 2012.
 Simitian was one of only four Democratic Senators to vote against California's ambitious High Speed Rail plan.

 Simitian authored California's hands-free cell phone bill.

 Azerbaijan's Foreign Ministry has put Simitian on a list of individuals banned from entering the country.
 The decision was made after Simitian travelled to Nagorno-Karabakh without Baku's permission.